About Erik Eriksson, 2022 City of Courtenay Mayoral Candidate

 I came back to Vancouver to finish High School and attend UBC, where I received my Bachelor of Science Degree.
 During the summer breaks, I worked at a gold mining operation in the Yukon, a heating oil distributor in Reykjavik, a logging camp in Gold River and a Pulp mill in Gold River.

-I attempted Law School at UBC, but this didn’t work out so I went to work at the Sawmill in Tahsis, where I became an Industrial Electrician.
+I attended Law School at UBC, but this didn’t work out so I went to work at the Sawmill in Tahsis, where I became an Industrial Electrician.
 In Tahsis, I met my wife of 49 years, Beverley.
 She already had a daughter, Janeen, creating for me an instant family.
 Our son Richard was born in Campbell River while I was still working in Tahsis and our son, Bryan, was born at St. Joseph’s after we moved to Courtenay to take the job as Electrician at Field’s Sawmill.
 After eight years at the sawmill, I was elected Financial Secretary (and Business Representative) of my Union, IWA Local 1-363, a position I held for 25 years.

 In Tahsis, I served the community in many ways, including a term on the Town Council.
 Beverley was also involved in community service.
 She served as President of the Tahsis Hospital Auxiliary.
 In Courtenay, we got involved with coaching our children on their softball, baseball and soccer teams.